Vietnam.vn - Nền tảng quảng bá Việt Nam

-Medvedev survives all-night match at Australian Open
+Medvedev escapes all-night match at Australian Open

 VnExpressVnExpress19/01/2024

-Australia Third seed Daniil Medvedev lost two sets but still overcame difficulties, defeating Emil Ruusuvuori 3-6, 6-7(1), 6-4, 7-6(1), 6-0 in a match that lasted until nearly 4am on January 19.
+Australia's third seed Daniil Medvedev lost two sets but still overcame difficulties, defeating Emil Ruusuvuori 3-6, 6-7(1), 6-4, 7-6(1), 6-0 in a match that lasted until nearly 4am on January 19.

-The Russian started badly, repeatedly missing shots and serving poorly, losing two sets.
+The Russian started poorly, repeatedly missing shots and serving poorly, losing two sets.
 They were also two excellent sets for Ruusuvuori, who had trained with Rafael Nadal before the tournament.
-The Finn played solidly from the back of the court, then scored with a pair of tricky backhands to the corners.
+The Finn played solidly from the back of the court, then scored with a pair of backhands to the corners.

 Medvedev saves the ball in the match against Ruusuvuori on the night of January 18.
 Photo: ATP